 Every 10 days, across the United States, a child dies from being unattended in a hot car.
 In 2018, 51 children died from heatstroke, which resulted from being alone in a hot car.
 These deaths were preventable.
 As summer temperatures rise, more kids are at risk.
 Help stop these tragedies from happening by working with us to prevent heatstroke.
 Click on the tabs for helpful tools to get you started.

-As a daycare professional, you can help prevent heatstroke by educating yourself, your staff and parents about the dangers of heatstroke.
-Post a flyer in your facility, share safety tips with parents and consider creating a program to alert parents if a child doesn’t show up to daycare.
-Your efforts can make a difference.
+As a child care professional, you can help prevent heatstroke by educating yourself, your staff and parents about the dangers of heatstroke.
+Post a flyer in your facility and share safety tips with parents.
+You should also consider creating a program to alert parents if a child doesn’t show up to child care as expected.
+These efforts can save a life.

-Are you a super activist who wants to have everything at your fingertips?
-Look no further.
-Here’s a list of everything we’ve got to help you speak out and spread the word about heatstroke.
+Here’s a list of all the resources you need to speak out and spread the word about heatstroke.

 A small act of courage can make a big difference in the life of a child.
-That’s why we’ve created the Safe Kids Worldwide Badge of Courage, an award that acknowledges caring individuals who called 911 when a child was left alone in a hot car and the brave professionals who responded.
+That’s why we’ve created the Safe Kids Worldwide Badge of Courage, an award that acknowledges the caring individuals who called 911 when they noticed a child alone in a hot car, as well as the brave professionals who responded and saved a child’s life.
 To nominate someone for a Badge of Courage, please fill out this form.